datacamp-content-public/courses-r-from-scratch/chapter2.md

 If you can't remember the output of `summary`, try executing `summary(gender_data)` in the R Console. `gender_data` is already loaded.

+Each column in the output has the summary statistics for one variable.

+The first column is `country` - which is not a numerical variable.
+The summary statistics for that variable are not very interesting.

 The output prints some very large numbers in scientific notation.
 For example, the number `9.888e+06` means $9.888 * 10^6$ - i.e `9888000`.